innazh/proglog/README.md

 // kubectl cluster-info
 // kubectl cluster-info dump
 // kind load docker-image github.com/innazh/proglog:0.0.1
+<b>Services</b> - exposes an app as a network service.
+In definition, we need to specify what Pods the service applies to and how to access the Pods.
+ - ClusterIP - default service type.
+The service is only reachable within the K8s cluster, has an internal cluster IP.
+ - NodePort - the service is available outside the cluster.
+Service is exposed on each node's IP on a static port.
+ - LoadBalancer - exposes the service externally using a cloud provider's load balancer.
+Auto creates Cluster & Node IP services behind the scenes.
+ - ExternalName - allows to alias a DNS name.

 ### Helm notes:
 Helm is a package manager for K8s that enables you to distribute and install services in K8s.